Back to the list

 Activities:

-TC56 was formally established and the committee holds regular teleconference meetings to work on the development of a natural language interaction protocol (NLIP) standard that will specify a common protocol, framework and interfaces for interactions between AI agents.
+TC56 holds regular teleconference meetings to work on the development of a natural language interaction protocol (NLIP) standard that specifies a common protocol, framework and interfaces for interactions between AI agents.

 NLIP is a specification for a universal application level protocol which can enable communication among two agents.
 The protocol is developed by TC56 to become an Ecma standard.
 The Enterprise Neurosystems Group (ENG), an open-source consortium, is acting as an advisory group to TC56 providing feedback on the drafts being developed and different topics.
 This allows for feedback from a wider community of experts.